Alain Ferté

-Alain Ferté (born 8 October 1955 in Falaise, Calvados) is a French professional racing driver.
+Alain Serge Ferté (born 8 October 1955 in Falaise, Calvados) is a French professional racing driver.
 He is the elder brother of Michel Ferté, who was also a professional racing driver.

 Alain Ferté competed five seasons in Formula 3000 1985–1989.
 He won the 1979 French Formula Renault Championship and the 1980 French F3 championship.

-He has also competed in GT racing for many years, driving cars such as the Porsche 911 GT1, Toyota MR2-based SARD MC8R, and Maserati MC12 GT1.
+He has also competed in GT racing for many years, driving cars such as the Porsche 911 GT1, Toyota MR2-based SARD MC8-R, and Maserati MC12 GT1.